ibm-cloud-docs/vpc/block_storage_is_faq.md

 ## How many volumes can I provision?
 {: faq}

-You can provision up to 1,000 block storage volumes per region.
+You can provision up to 750 block storage volumes.

 ## What strategy should I use to manage my volumes?
 {: faq}